Imagine that slavery is all that you, your parents, and your grandparents remember.

 After Ramesses freed you from slavery, he changed his mind, sending chariots to prevent your escape.
 I AM split the Sea of Reeds so that you could walk through and then destroyed Pharaoh’s army as it followed you (Exod 14).

-While much of what you heard sounded similar to what you had been taught in Egypt, there were shocking differences.
+While much of what you heard sounded like what you had been taught in Egypt, there were shocking differences.
 This is what you learned:

 The cosmos arose from nothing, coming into being by the spoken word of God.
 Order emerged from disorder.